SmartEVSE/SmartEVSE-3/docs/configuration.md

     - Press **Confirm**, within 30 seconds the app will confirm a MAC address and an IP address.
     - You are connected now.
 If you want special stuff (static IP address, special DNS address), configure them on your AP/router.

-  - v3.6.4 and newer BACKUP PROCEDURE: if you don't get it to work with the ESPTouch app, there is a backup procedure:
+  - v3.6.4 and until v3.8.x: BACKUP PROCEDURE: if you don't get it to work with the ESPTouch app, there is a backup procedure:
     - connect your SmartEVSE with a USB cable to your PC
     - install the USB driver (Windows) or not (Linux) for ESP32 chipset
     - connect your favorite serial terminal to the appropriate port,